 I love my city apartment, with everything on my doorstep and the exciting opportunities all around me.
 I love the buzz, and I hope I never stop loving it.

 HOWEVER, it’s totally OK to admit that sometimes London grinds you down.
 It is relentless, it is never-ending.
 I love being able to get a pint of milk at midnight if I so choose – but god, sometimes you need a break.
 Even if that means a break from the constant sirens.
 Sometimes, you just need….quiet.

 When the amazing Canopy & Stars got in touch to offer me a stay in one of their properties I thought it all looked amazing.
 They have all sorts of amazing staycations on offer: a bunch of unusual places to stay.
 I wanted to find somewhere close to London, but far away enough to feel on holiday for the weekend.
 They started with just seven spaces and now have over 600 available places in the UK, Ireland, France, Spain, Portugal and Italy.
 I like them because they champion small and independent places.

 When they got in touch, I was in the middle of writing my book (The Multi-Hyphen Method) and it was taking up all of my time, as well as many other projects.
 I had to postpone the trip and tell them I’d be back in touch when things got quieter.
 So post book-launch, when I was hanging by a thread and suffering from a lovely dose of burn-out I got back in touch and they arranged for me to visit Hare-Field Cabin, a gorgeous countryside cabin retreat in Sudbury, Suffolk.
 HOORAY.

-Here’s what I loved about it:
+So here’s what I loved about it, in list form:

 – I loved discovering Suffolk for the first time.
 Such a lovely part of the UK.